EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 For those that have boothed at crypto events, you'll know that _it is not easy._ I have discussed with BeeHive, a respected Korean validator and community that is active in Evmos as well as other Cosmos chains, and have confirmed their willingness to help boothing as well as provide translation services.
 While the event will bring the global community to Seoul, it should be expected that a huge portion of the attendees will, of course be Korean.
 We should respect the value of peoples' time and work, and volunteers should be provided with meals and compensation.

 At the moment since we are not 100% sure which days we will be working or hosting events (besides HackAtom), I can only estimate the amount for compensation expenses.
-If we were to "work" 6 days with 5 volunteers (3 days for HackAtom, 3 misc. days TBD), and a compensation of $500 per per day per volunteer, that's $3K, excluding lunch and dinner.
-I am ballparking this expensive to be anywhere from $4K to $6K.
+If we were to "work" 5 days with the help of 3 volunteers (3 days for HackAtom, 2 misc. days TBD), and a compensation of $500 per per day per volunteer, excluding lunch and dinner we should be around the $7.5K ballpark.

-In addition, unexpected expenses are not uncommon, especially for a team in a foreign country.
-An emergency fund for miscellaneous expenses, in my opinion, would be smart to have as events are very fluid and other sponsorship or outreach opportunities may come up.
+At the moment airfare to Korea from the States as well as Europe are well over $2K.
+Assuming that four Evmos representaives will in attendance, the cost for airfare should exceed just over $10K.
+Prices will likely fluctuate between now and then.
+Accomodation for housing is showing anywhere from $4K to $6K for the time periods of the events.

 ## Fund Usage, Transparency, and Accountability

 1. All expenses incurred will be documented and itemized, from A to D. Whatever  transactions that can be done on chain will be done so.
 For expenses that require fiat, an expense report will be provided after the event.
 2. All unused funds will be returned to the community pool.
-3. The volunteer and miscellaneous expenses fund will be placed in a multi-sig wallet, and with funds only moving in case the needs are justified.
-I propose three signers for this wallet -- myself, and two members of the core team that will be in attendance.
+3. $50K of the marketing and PR budget will be sent to a multi-sig wallet, while $20K will be held in a liquid wallet so that we can immediately get to work on the countless tasks and preparations that need to be made.
-4. 50% of the marketing and PR budget will be sent to a multi-sig wallet, while 50% will be held in a liquid wallet so that we can immediately get to work on the countless tasks and preparations that need to be made.
+4. The miscellaneous fund will be released immediately and distributed to the Evmos representatives that will be in attendance, and roughly $5K will be released to me to book housing accomodations for the team as soon as possible.
+If the number of attending Evmos team member drops, then adjustments will be made acccordingly.
+However, we will cap this budgetary expense to $25K.

 I will work with the core team to be as frugal as possible, while consulting with them to take as many opportunities that would benefit Evmos and help with onboarding and exposure.
+The multisig signers should be people on the ground in Seoul, so please keep that in mind when proposing signatories.

 ## Time Constraints

 July 29th is fast approaching.
-I will be in constant contact with the HackAtom organizers, so please ask any questions that you may have.
+I will be in constant contact with the HackAtom organizers, blockchain incubators and communities, and everyone in between so please ask any questions that you may have.
+Although I hate to sound like a hypocrite in trying to move this through quickly,

 I would like to apologize for the currently vague sections in Items C and D, but because of the limited preparation times and unfinalized commitments, it is difficult to provide final details this early.
 However, I will be in constant coordination with all parties involved, and provide updates as they come.